diodesign/diosix/README.md

    ```

 This process automatically downloads and cross-compiles [BuildRoot](https://buildroot.org/)
-if the Root VM kernel is missing or needs updating.
+if the Root VM image is missing or needs updating.
 Because we build everything
 from source for an absolute guarantee of provenance and security, this initial
 BuildRoot step can take significant time to compile the Linux kernel, a busybox
 userspace, and the cross-compiler toolchain.
 Subsequent builds rely on the